adrpbizz/funnel-asset-kit/README.md

 See `docs/RELAY_SETUP.md`.
-Relay builds workflows from a natural-language description rather than an importable file, so that doc is a script you paste into Relay's builder — it scaffolds the steps, including a human-approval gate before anything gets written to your Sheet or posted to Slack.
+Relay builds workflows from a natural-language description rather than an importable file, so that doc is a script you paste into Relay's builder, it scaffolds the steps, including a human-approval gate before anything gets written to your Sheet or posted to Slack.